How to Respond to a Guilt Trip Without Taking the Bait

 A Note on Co-Parenting Contexts

-Guilt trips in co-parenting situations often use the children as the emotional lever.
+Guilt trips in co-parenting often use the children as the lever.
 "The kids are really upset that you won't agree to this."
 "I don't understand how you can put your preferences above what the kids want."
 "You're the one making this hard for them."

 The Longer Work